jonas-hag/structure_your_app/exercises/overview_exercises.md

 summary argument where you pass the summary value from the main app
 - now all datasets should change from raw view to summary view simultaneously

+## Exercise 3a
+- rewrite the code from exercise 2 so that the module returns the selected column name reactively
+- in the main app, use this module for `mtcars`
+- in the main app, show the column name that is selected in the module in a `textOutput`

-## Exercise 3
+## Exercise 3b
-- rewrite the code from exercise 2 so that the module returns the selected column reactively and also the mean of the selected column
+- rewrite the code from exercise 3a so that the module also returns the mean of the selected column
 - to calculate the mean within the module, use a `reactive`, e.g. `mean_column <- reactive({})`
+- in the main app, show the mean of the selected column in a `textOutput` below the column name

+## Exercise 3c
+if you didn't do the two previous exercises:

+- rewrite the code from exercise 2 so that the module returns the selected column name reactively and also the mean of the selected column
+- to calculate the mean within the module, use a `reactive`, e.g. `mean_column <- reactive({})`

+if you did the previous exercises, start with the code from exercise 3b:

-- write another module that takes a dataset (non reactive) and a selected column (reactive) as inputs and plots a boxplot of the selected column
+- write another module that takes a dataset (non reactive) and a selected column name (reactive) as inputs and plots a boxplot of the selected column
 - in the main app, use these two modules for `mtcars` so that the column that is selected in the table module is passed to the plot module